atlasxomics/AtlasXbrowser_docs/docs/Installation.rst

 Installation
 ------------

-Before running AtlasXbrowser, the software must be available to run on your local machine.
-Luckily the codebase for AtlasXbrowser is open source and freely hosted on Github, `AtlasXbrowser`_.
+To use AtlasXbrowser, please download the most recent release: https://github.com/atlasxomics/AtlasXbrowser/releases.
+Executable file (AtlasXbrowser.tgz) is available for Mac OSX.
+Follow steps below if you prefer to run AtlasXbrowser as a python application from source code.

 Downloading
 ###########